bgrah/Arm-bike/README.markdown

 Current state:
 --------------
-+ 23.4.2012 -> First prototype PCB for MCU module (still waiting for parts from Farnell (2.5.))
++ 23. 4.
+2012 -> First prototype PCB for MCU module (still waiting for parts from Farnell (13.5.))
-+  1.5.2012 -> Started working on software.
-Working interface (bit-banging) with graphic Nokia 5510 (84x48px) display.
++  1. 5.
+2012 -> Started working on software.
++ 11. 5.
+2012 -> Realized that the hardware part of project won't be finnished in time (still waiting for parts) :/
++ 13. 5.
+2012 -> Software is comming nicely together.
+Still a lot of work, but its nice to see working things.

 Author
 ------